avl-univ-lille/testing/practice/1-mutation.md

 4. Extend the list of test classes to also include `UUIDGeneratorTest`, run the analysis again and analyse the survivors.
    - which ones look like equivalent mutants? why?
-   - can you change the method `UUIDGenerator>>#nextRandom16` to increase the coverage even further?
+   - can you change the method `UUIDGenerator>>#nextRandom16` to increase the killed mutant count even further?

 ## Improving Mutation Analysis Runtime